alexhaydock/alexhaydock/README.md

 Some other random projects I've been working on:

 #### [blog.infected.systems](https://blog.infected.systems)
 A blog which I started in Oct 2024 as an effort to share more of the things that I'm interested in.
-My home on the IndieWeb.
+Oh and, yes, it is still [running on a Nintendo Wii](https://blog.infected.systems/posts/2025-04-21-this-blog-is-hosted-on-a-nintendo-wii/).

 #### [AS215768](https://as215768.net)
 My very own RIPE-allocated AS.
 A fun project that involved acquiring my own IPv6 prefixes to advertise, and learning far more than I wanted to know about BGP.
-It's currently fully functional, as you can see by visiting the [landing page](https://as215768.net), or the blog above (assuming your ISP supports IPv6).
+It's currently fully functional, and advertised directly from my house with my home ISP as the primary upstream.
+I'm planning on looking into multi-homing this eventually.

 #### [Pinewall](https://github.com/alexhaydock/pinewall)
 My custom Alpine Linux router spin.
 I've been running this in production as my primary (home!) internet gateway since mid-2021.
 It builds into a single packed EFI binary which runs entirely from RAM.
 I deploy it to Proxmox using Terraform.